spicyjack/afb/docs/notes.md

     default regex pattern, warn if any factoids don't match the pattern (i.e. they won't be able to be found because their corresponding search strings will be sanitized by the regex)
+- Combine the `is/are` databases so they can be displayed as one set of factoids, and also paginated consistently
+- Limit the display of factoids to only 25 per screen
+- Get browsing using :start_num working
+  - Create a subset of factoids to return to the user
+- Get searching of factoids working
+  - Create a highlight `<span>` tag that is used to highlight search terms
+  - Show the search term, along with a link to toggle highlighting
+- Factoid stats
+  - Put them on their own page
+  - Total number of factoids
+  - Number of `is` factoids
+  - Number of `are` factoids
+  - Longest factoid
+  - Word counts for commonly used words
+- Fix the page footer (with Dancer version and link), it's scrolling up when it shouldn't
+- Colorize rows on the page so every other row is a different color
+- Change the links at the top of the page so they change the DOM instead of loading a different page

 ## API List ##
 - `/browse` - Browse factoids